aws-samples/serverless-patterns/eventbridge-sqs-ecs-cdk/README.md

     ```
     npm install
     ```
-3. Install the project dependencies
+4. Install the project dependencies
     ```
     python -m pip install -r python-app/requirements.txt
     ```
-4. Deploy the stack to your default AWS account and region.
+5. Deploy the stack to your default AWS account and region.
     ```
     cdk deploy
     ```

 ## How it works

-The CDK stack deploys the resources and the IAM permissions required to run the application.
-A customer event stored in a file in json format is sent to EventBridge and queued in a SQS queue.
-It also creates a new ECS cluster, a container and task definition.
-As a new message is added in the queue, it triggers the task execution on ECS.
-After the task is finished, an item from the queue is deleted which will automatically scale down ECS cluster and task.
-It scales up and down based on the amount of messages in the SQS queue.
+The CDK stack deploys the resources required to run the application.
+An event stored in a file in json format is sent to EventBridge and queued in a SQS queue which in turn triggers the task execution on ECS.
+The solution also creates step scaling of ECS tasks based on the number of messages available for retrieval from the queue.
+After the task is finished, an item from the queue is deleted which automatically scales down the ECS cluster and task.

 ## Testing

-Sends custom events to Amazon EventBridge so that they can be matched to rules using put-events command
+Send custom events to Amazon EventBridge so that they can be matched to rules using put-events command

+For an example, an event in event.json file is as follows- [
+    {
+      "EventBusName": "test-bus-cdk",
+      "Source": "eb-sqs-ecs",
+      "DetailType": "message-for-queue",
+      "Detail": "{\"message\":\"Hello CDK world!\"}"
+    }
+  ]

+Execute the following command to put event on EventBridge-

 ```
-aws events put-events --entries file://event.json (file:///event.json)
+aws events put-events --entries file://event.json

 ```

+After execution, you see output similar to following in the command line- {
+    "FailedEntryCount": 0,
+    "Entries": [
+        {
+            "EventId": "<Event ID created>"
+        }
+    ]
+}

-If successful, you’ll see a new EventBridge bus, a SQS queue, an ECS cluster and a task created in the AWS Management Console.
-You'll also notice a queue url and an event ID(json) in the output.
-You can monitor CloudWatch logs and notice the queue reading, messages read and deleted messages.
+In the AWS Management Console, you’ll notice a new EventBridge event bus, a SQS queue, an ECS cluster and a task.
+You can monitor CloudWatch logs and notice the log for queue reading, messages read and deleted messages.

 ## Cleanup